jaroslawhartman/withings-sync/README.md

   --features BLOOD_PRESSURE [BLOOD_PRESSURE ...]
                         Enable Features like BLOOD_PRESSURE.
   --verbose, -v         Run verbosely.
+  --silent, -s          Run silently (suppress INFO messages).
-  --dump-raw, -R        Dump the raw Withings API JSON for the selected date range to a file.
-                        If --output is provided, the file will be named BASENAME.withings_raw.json.
+  --dump-raw, -R        Dump the raw Withings API JSON for the selected date range to file.
+If --output is provided, the file will be BASENAME.withings_raw.json.
 Otherwise, a default filename with the date range will be used.
 ```

 ## 3. Providing credentials